billvog/python-socialite/README.md

 <hr/>

-## Building your own custom driver
+## Building custom OAuth 2.0 login driver in python

 You can build your own custom OAuth 2.0 driver for any of your preferred services by extending `AbstractDriver`